Review article: Relevance within academic literature

 A key aim of review articles is to pose other potential avenues of research, stating the limitations of the empirical studies under review and how future studies of the same nature can be improved.
 They also present findings of other studies within the same discipline, comparing results and drawing conclusions based on each individual finding.
 Essentially, they are an evaluation of already published academic research.

-It is important that review articles do not introduce new results, but rather, reiterate existing results.
-However, they are able to draw conclusions on the results presented (within reason).
+Review articles do not introduce new results, but reiterate existing results and draw conclusions on the results presented across many research articles.
 Review articles hold importance as they forecast to see new research opportunities by synthesising the existing research and identifying gaps in this research.
 They were born out of the necessity to categorise and make sense of the ongoing plethora of research publications being released annually.
 Between 1991 and 2008, there were forty times more papers published within the field of biodiversity alone.
 This overload of research papers makes it difficult for scientists and clinicians to remain up to date on current findings and developments within their discipline.

 Difference from a research article

 Research articles form the basis of review articles.
 Review articles use the original information presented in research articles to draw conclusions and pose suggestions for future research.

 Research and empirical articles are reporting the results of the author's study, thereby deeming it a primary source.
-They often include raw data and statistics, using the words “participants”, “sample”, “subjects”, and “experiment” frequently throughout.
+They often include raw data and statistics, using the words participants, sample, subjects, and experiment frequently throughout.
 Review articles are academic but are not empirical.
 As opposed to presenting the results of a study (which would be a research article), review articles evaluate the results of already published studies.